 Camp for €20,- a night at Campsite La Paz in low season with CampingCard ACSI.
 Campsite La Paz, located in Llanes (Asturias), is a campsite with 432 touring pitches.
 With your CampingCard ACSI you can camp on one of the pitches during the following periods: 12-04-2019 - 29-06-2019 and 01-09-2019 - 12-10-2019.

 A terraced site with fine views of the sea.
-Picos de Europa (30 mins).
-Caravans will be towed to and from the pitch by 4WD.
+Picos de Europa (30 min).
+Caravans towed to and from the pitch.
 Not much shade on the side facing the sea.
-Enjoy a beautiful sunset in the campsite's restaurant.
-Due to the big difference in high and low tides you have wonderful wide beaches.
+Enjoy a beautiful sunset in the campsite restaurant.
+Due to big differences in high and low tides you have wonderful wide beaches.
+Good renovated toilet facilities.

 Looking for inexpensive camping in low season?
 Order CampingCard ACSI